 10. Visit Coiba Island National Park

-In 2004, the prison was closed, and by July 2005, Coiba National Park (which encompasses Coiba and 38 smaller islands) was designated a UNESCO World Heritage Site.
+The prison was closed in 2004, and by July 2005, Coiba National Park (which encompasses Coiba and 38 smaller islands) had been designated a UNESCO World Heritage Site.

-Today, it's possible to visit Coiba Island via any number of different tours: hiking, birdwatching, fishing, kayaking, and snorkeling.
+Today, you can visit Coiba Island on any number of different tours: hiking, birdwatching, fishing, kayaking, and snorkeling.